 |126 KK Express||New Delhi||0700||Sun, Thu||Bangalore/ Trivandrum||Mon, Fri/ Tue, Sat||1935/ 0530|

 Alternating amongst them, one each of the three trains would leave New Delhi at 0700 in the morning every day, heading south via the Delhi – Agra – Gwalior – Jhansi – Bhopal – Nagpur – Balharshah – Vijayawada – Madras Broad Gauge line.
 It had existed since the times of the British and was the only continuous BG line that ran from Delhi to the south.
-The three trains together in effect made up one single daily train out of New Delhi as they ran on the same timetable and time slot till Kazipet on different days of the week.
+The three trains together in effect made up one single daily train out of New Delhi as they ran on the same timetable and time slot until Kazipet on different days of the week.
 From there the AP Express would take a right turn and go to Secunderabad.
 The KK and TN would continue on south on this line via Vijayawada.
-At Gudur, some 140 km before Chennai, the KK would also turn right, leaving the mainline to go via Renigunta – Tirupati – Chittoor – Katpadi, while the Tamil Nadu Express continued down all the way to Madras.
-The KK Express meanwhile would join the Madras – Erode mainline at Katpadi, effectively bypassing Madras and continue on to Jolarpettai where it would meet the BG branch line to Bangalore.
-During a lengthy stop at Jolarpettai it would split into two trains.
+At Gudur, some 140 km before Chennai, the KK would also turn right, leaving the mainline to go via the Gudur-Renigunta-Arakkonam (Chennai bypass line), while the Tamil Nadu Express continued down all the way to Madras.
+The KK Express meanwhile would continue past Katpadi and arrive at Jolarpettai where it would meet the BG branch line to Bangalore.
+During a lengthy stop at Jolarpettai it would split into two parts.
 One of these parts would go to Bangalore via Bangarpet while the other one would continue on to Trivandrum via Erode, Coimbatore, Palakkad, Ernakulam and Kottayam.
 The opposite of all this would happen on the return journey, with all trains sharing their same route upwards from Kazipet, reaching New Delhi at 1340.
 They all had brand new coaches with the TN and AP sporting the same livery (red-cream-red) of the Rajdhanis of that day while the KK had a unique green and yellow liveried rake not in use today anymore.
 Their coach compositions consisted of AC 1 (today’s AC 2 tier), AC 2 (today’s AC Chair Car), 1 (non-AC First Class) and 2 (today’s Sleeper Class) accommodation classes with a Pantry Car and two luggage cars.

 The three big supertrains were a big deal, almost akin to bullet trains suddenly replacing our express trains today.
 Travel time from Delhi to Hyderabad was suddenly cut down from 33 hours by the Southern Express to 23 by the AP Express!
 The TN Express in one shot reduced travel time from 37 hours by the GT to a cool 29.5 hours between Madras and Delhi.
 The KK express saved around 20 hours for passengers to Bangalore and more than a huge day and a half for people from Kerala!
 It is no wonder that they immediately garnered a lot of awe, respect and amazement, thanks to their fast runs, few stoppages, image and performance.
 People would gather around the tracks to watch the legends thunder past with their shining coaches and brand new diesel locomotives at a time when most trains were steam-powered.

-In 1983 the KK was split into two separate trains, the Kerala and Karnataka Expresses.
-The frequency of all four trains were also increased with the Tamil Nadu (4 days a week) and the Karnataka Express (2 days) sharing one time slot out of Delhi, leaving at 0615.
+In 1983 the KK was split into two separate trains, the Kerala and Karnataka Express.
+The frequency of all four trains was also increased with the Tamil Nadu (4 days a week) and the Karnataka Express (2 days) sharing the same time slot out of Delhi, leaving at 0615.
 The AP (4 days) and Kerala (2 days) shared another slot leaving at 1415.
-On the return leg the slots were shared by TN and Kerala and AP and Karnataka respectively.
-The Karnataka Express initially ran one day via its old route and on the other via Kazipet – Secunderabad – Raichur – Guntakal – Dharmavaram while the Kerala Express continued running on the KK’s old route.
-Demand made the rakes of all these trains to be augmented to an unprecedented 21 coaches, a record at that time.
-A single 2600 hp WDM2 could not handle such a heavy consist and as a result all four were made impressively “double headed”, hauled by two WDM2 ALCO locomotives, making them cult symbols among awestruck railfans and the general public across the country.
+On the return leg, the slots were shared by TN and Kerala and AP and Karnataka respectively.
+The Karnataka Express initially ran one day via its old route on one day and via Kazipet – Secunderabad – Raichur – Guntakal – Dharmavaram – Yelahanka on the other, while the Kerala Express continued running on the KK’s old route.
+Heavy passenger demand made the rakes of all these trains to be augmented to an unprecedented 21 coaches, a record at that time.
+A single 2600 hp WDM2 could not handle such a heavy consist and as a result, all four were made impressively “double-headed”, hauled by two WDM2 ALCO locomotives, making them cult symbols among awestruck railfans and the general public across the country.
 The Karnataka Express continues this tradition even today, being hauled by two WDM3As between Bangalore and Manmad, while the other three run end-to-end on electric power.

 The Big Four of the South – the TN, AP and KK Today.